CounterpartyXCP/Documentation/Installation/installation.rst

 default OS for Counterparty software, but counterpartyd is known to run on other versions of Ubuntu and even other OS as well.

-- ArchLinux: :doc:`archlinux_install`,
+- :doc:`ArchLinux </archlinux_install.rst>`,
-- Debian: :doc:`debian_install`, OS X
+- :doc:`Debian </debian_install.rst>`, OS X
-- How to choose?: :doc:`glossary` - page with overview of software packages and installation options for System Administrators and Developers
+- :doc:`How to choose? </glossary.rst>` - page with overview of software packages and installation options for System Administrators and Developers

 In order for counterpartyd to function, it must be able to communicate with a running instance of Bitcoin Core, which handles many